tumble1999/savaslabs.github.io/_posts/2015-05-25-manage-geojson.md

 Ogr2Ogr is another tool designed for converting to and from a variety of geospatial data formats, but it also allows us to filter the data as we're copying it and only copy over specific attributes.
 So we can use it to "convert" the dataset from GeoJSON into a new GeoJSON with fewer columns.

-The basic syntax is `ogr2ogr -f "Output format specifier" output_filename input_filename`.
+The basic syntax is:
+`ogr2ogr -f "Output format specifier" output_filename input_filename`

 We want to cherry-pick only a few attribute fields, which we can to using the `-select` flag:

 {% highlight bash %}
 $ ogr2ogr -f GeoJSON all_month_optimized.geojson all_month.geojson -select mag,place,url